SeungGun/Babsooni/README.md

 outsourced flutter project

-> management system of users with orders using database
+>  mobile application for management system of users with orders using database

 - used plugins
 1. sqflite